-Goldman Sachs Group Inc. (GS) lost its appeal of a $20.5 million arbitration award to creditors of Bayou Group LLC whose hedge funds -- for which Goldman served as broker -- turned out to be Ponzi schemes.
+Goldman Sachs Group Inc. (GS:US) lost its appeal of a $20.5 million arbitration award to creditors of Bayou Group LLC whose hedge funds -- for which Goldman served as broker -- turned out to be Ponzi schemes.

 The U.S. Court of Appeals in Manhattan today affirmed a lower court’s decision not to vacate the 2010 award by the Financial Industry Regulatory Authority in favor of Bayou Group’s unsecured creditors.

 The creditors sued Goldman Sachs Execution & Clearing LP in 2008 for its role as the prime broker and clearing broker for Bayou’s hedge funds.
 They said the Goldman Sachs unit aided a $400 million fraud at Stamford, Connecticut-based Bayou, which filed for bankruptcy in May 2006.
 Bayou co-founder Samuel Israel pleaded guilty to directing the scheme and is serving a 22-year prison term.

 In a November 2010 ruling, U.S. District Judge Jed Rakoff in Manhattan said New York-based Goldman Sachs failed to show that the arbitration panel had “manifestly disregarded the law” in granting the award.